adbacker/spam/readme.md

 ## What's with all the weird "then" stuff??
 If you're not familiar with cypress, know that all the "then()" bits are intrinsic to how it does things.
-The ".then" effectively means "make sure everything is done before moving on"  (that's not exactly true, but it's a useful lie ;-) )
+The ".then" means "make sure everything is done before moving on"  (that's not exactly accurate, but it's a useful lie ;-) )

 Even better check out https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.